Get started with building your iOS apps using AR Foundation.

 You may install these packages manually yourself, but you may encounter compatibility issues if you do not use these versions.

-Get the ARCore Extensions package
+Create a new project and install the ARCore Extensions package

 Download the latest